Distances

 - Southwark Bridge 169.2

 About halfway between Westminster and Tower Bridges, Southwark Bridge is right in the heart of central London.
 St Paul's Cathedral and the skyscrapers of the city of London lie across the water on the left bank.
-Southwark has its own identity with Borough Market offering trendy indpendent food shops, the Tate Modern offering an unrivalled collection of modern art, and the Globe, a recreation of an Elizabethan theatre performing non-stop Shakespeare.
+Southwark has its own identity with Borough Market offering trendy independent food shops, the Tate Modern offering an unrivalled collection of modern art, and the Globe, a recreation of an Elizabethan theatre, performing non-stop Shakespeare.

 - London Bridge 169.6